6 Most Popular Root Canal FAQs & Dental Crowns Encinitas

 You may wonder how it’s possible for your tooth to survive without its inner tissue.
 Though growing teeth rely on the pulp tissue for nourishment, fully developed teeth can survive by pulling essential nutrients from other surrounding tissues.

-2. Fill the Root Canal With Gutta Percha
+2. Fill the Root With Gutta Percha

 Once all signs of infected pulp are gone, your dentist will replace the pulp tissue, nerves, and blood vessels with a bio-compatible material like Gutta Percha.
 This rubber-like material safely fills the empty space and protects your tooth in the future.